MicrosoftDocs/power-platform/power-platform/admin/powerapps-us-government.md

 *.crm.appsplatform.us (DoD) <br />
 *.appsplatformportals.us (DoD) <br />

-Also, refer to the [Required IP Ranges](https://www.microsoft.com/download/confirmation.aspx?id=57063) to enable access to Dataverse environments that users and administrators may create within your tenant:
+Also, refer to the [Required IP Ranges](https://www.microsoft.com/download/confirmation.aspx?id=57063) to enable access to Dataverse environments that users and administrators may create within your tenant as well as other Azure services leveraged by the platform:

-[https://www.microsoft.com/download/confirmation.aspx?id=57063](https://www.microsoft.com/download/confirmation.aspx?id=57063)  (Focus on AzureCloud.usgovtexas and AzureCloud.usgovvirginia)
+-GCC and GCC High: (Focus on AzureCloud.usgovtexas and AzureCloud.usgovvirginia)
+- DoD:  Focus on USDoD East and USDoD Central

 ## Regional Discovery Service is deprecated